Tigran L. Petrosian: Chess career

 In February 2018, Petrosian competed in the Aeroflot Open.
 He finished fifth out of ninety-two, scoring 6/9 (+3–0=6).

 Petrosian plays on the Internet Chess Club (ICC) under the pseudonym "Tigrano".

 Cheating disqualification

 On 1 October 2020, Wesley So, the eighth highest-rated grandmaster in the world at the time, accused Petrosian of cheating in his semi-final and final games during the online Chess.com 2020 PRO Chess League.
 Petrosian responded to So with a long, insulting message on the Chess.com forum, including the comments, "You are a biggest looser i ever seen in my life !
 You was doing PIPI in your pampers when i was beating players much more stronger then you![sic]".
-Chess.com subsequently determined that Petrosian had violated fair play regulations; consequently, his team the Armenia Eagles, was disqualified and So's Saint Louis Arch Bishops were crowned champions.
+Chess.com subsequently determined that Petrosian had violated fair play regulations; consequently, his team, the Armenia Eagles, were disqualified and So's Saint Louis Arch Bishops were crowned champions.
 Chess.com and the PRO Chess League both issued lifetime bans to Petrosian.